openfaas/faas-netes/chart/federated-gateway/README.md

 # The issuer is the root URL for the OIDC provider you're using.
 It must be accessible on the Internet
 # from the federated cluster.
 issuer: https://keycloak.example.com/realms/openfaas

+# When set to false, only the API and its /system endpoints are allowed to be accessed
+# Set allowInvoke to true to allow invoking functions via the /function or /async-function endpoint
+allowInvoke: false
 ```

 ## Install the chart